nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 Episode Page:
 - Learn about the episode
-- Listen to the show
+- Listen to the episode
 - Subscribe
 - Slate Plus pitch
 - Recirculation (text and audio via topic)